plotly/plotly.github.io/_posts/plotly2/2016-07-13-how-to-create-a-choropleth-map.md

 steps:
  - title: Try an Example
    sub-steps:
-    - copy: "A choropleth map provides an easy way to visualize how a measurement varies across a geographic area or it shows the level of variability within a region."
+    - copy: "A choropleth map provides an easy way to visualize how a measurement varies across a geographic area.
+It can also show the level of variability within a region."
     - copy: "After selecting 'Choropleth' under 'Chart Type', you can check out an example before adding your own data.
-Clicking the 'try an example' button will show what a sample chart looks like after adding data and playing with the style.
-You'll also see what locations, values, and style attributes were selected for this specific map, as well as the end result."
+Clicking the 'try an example' button will show what a sample chart looks like after you add data and adjust the styles.
+In addition to seeing the end result, you will see which labels and style attributes were selected for this specific chart."
       img: "![Example Scatter](../static/images/choropleth-map-with-excel/choropleth-example.png)"
     - copy: "You can also use the data featured in this tutorial by clicking on 'Open This Data in Plotly' on the left-hand side.
-It'll open in your workspace."
+It will open in your workspace."
       img: "![Open data](../static/images/enter-data-in-the-grid/open-this-data.png)"

  - title: Add Your Data to Plotly
    sub-steps:
-    - copy: "Head to Plotly’s new online [workspace](https://plot.ly/alpha/workspace/) and add your data.
+    - copy: "Head to Plotly’s new online data visualization [workspace](https://plot.ly/alpha/workspace/) and add your data.
 You have the option of typing directly in the grid, uploading your file, or entering a URL of an online dataset.
 Plotly accepts .xls, .xlsx, or .csv files.
 For more information on how to enter your data, see [this](http://help.plot.ly/add-data-to-the-plotly-grid/) tutorial."
       img: "![Import data main](../static/images/choropleth-map-with-excel/choropleth-import.png)"

  - title: Create a Chart